1. Home

 To fight climate change

 Using public transit is one of the most effective choices you can make as an individual to reduce your carbon footprint.
 In Québec, the transportation sector is the largest source of greenhouse gas (GHG) emissions.
-In 2018, the ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) estimated that this sector was responsible for 44.8% of Québec’s emissions This hyperlink will open in a new window..
-On-road transportation alone, which includes motorcycles, automobiles, light trucks, and heavy vehicles, accounted for 79.6% of sector emissions, and 35.6% of Québec’s total.
+According to the most recent data from the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs, this sector was responsible for 43.3% of Québec’s emissions in 2022.
+Road transportation alone, which includes motorcycles, automobiles, light trucks and heavy vehicles, accounted for 74.6% of emissions in this sector, or 32.3% of total emissions.

 Public transit is more energy efficient and uses less space and resources.
 It’s an excellent option because it allows many regions to meet people’s mobility needs while limiting GHG emissions.
 It also reduces the significant noise pollution associated with road traffic.